Learning Granularity-Aware Affordances from Human-Object Interaction for Tool-Based Functional Dexterous Grasping: Method

-As illustrated by the green arrow in the dashed box in Fig.~\ref{PIPLINE}, we perform coarse-grained affordance feature extraction on $F_{\text{exo}}$ using a method similar to LOCATE~\cite{li2023locate}.
-The core of this method involves clustering the object-background-human features within the hand-object interaction region.
-Then, based on the Intersection Over Union (IOU) values of the similarity map with $F_{\text{ego}}$ and the saliency map obtained from the Ego image processed by DINO-VIT~\cite{caron2021emergingdinovit}, we derive the coarse-grained affordance supervision feature prototype $P_{\text{hand-op}}$.
+\YFF{To achieve gesture prediction, we focus on the green arrow flow in Fig.~\ref{PIPLINE} (B) and (C).
+For Exo images, \( \mathcal{F}_{{exo}} \) is processed through the Projection function in the Multi-grained Feature Extractor to obtain task-specific localization maps, denoted as coarse maps.
+These coarse maps serve as masks \( M_c \) and are processed with \( \mathcal{F}_{{exo}} \) using MAP to generate coarse-grained affordance features \( f_c \).
+The features from \( N \) images are concatenated and passed into the PartSelect module~\cite{li2023locate}, \YF{which clusters the object, background, and hand features within the hand-object interaction region into $K$ clusters}.
+Based on the Intersection Over Union (IOU) values of the similarity map with \( \mathcal{F}_{\text{ego}} \) and the saliency map obtained from Ego images processed by DINO-ViT~\cite{caron2021emergingdinovit}, the coarse-grained affordance supervision feature prototype \( P_{\text{hand-op}} \) is derived.}